-If the 'Producer' is an ARTE Unit or associate member, it may hand over signal broadcast technical coordination and organisation to ARTE G.E.I.E.
+If the 'Producer' is an ARTE Unit or one of its associated partners, it may delegate the processing of its language version to ARTE G.E.I.E.

 If it chooses to do so, the 'Producer' agrees to cover the financial cost of the resulting technical, human and logistics resources.